-Serge Bulat, a multi-disciplinary artist and musician, born in the Moldovan-Ukrainian border town under the Soviet Union, immigrated to the USA in 2009, to pursue his musical career.
+Serge Bulat, a multi-disciplinary artist, born in the Moldovan-Ukrainian border town under the Soviet Union, immigrated to the USA in 2009, to pursue his musical career.
 Bulat is known in the electronic and avant-garde music circles for his IMA-winning LP 'Queuelbum' released in 2016; the audiovisual installations 'Third World Walker' exhibited in the UK, Argentina, China, Saudi Arabia, France, the USA; and the experimental video game 'Wurroom'.

 "The new sound in the realm of electronic music" (Facts & Arts)

 "An ambitious project that can trigger intellectual thought" (The Deli Magazine)

 "Pulls the listener into a deeply uncanny and darkly beautiful valley" (Vinyl Moon)

 "The weird and wonderful world of Moldovan producer Serge Bulat" (The New LoFi)

 "An expressive extension of his own psyche, and a bridge to your grey-matter palace" (I Thought I Heard A Sound)